Snow and Ice Control in Ferndale

 In preparation for wintry street conditions, our Public Works crew:

 - Prepares four trucks with plow attachments;

-- As possible, de-icing solution is applied to key streets in advance of snow and ice;
+- Applies de-icing solution to key streets in advance of snow and ice;

-- When appropriate, applying sand and salt to increase traction on roadways
+- When appropriate, applies sand and salt to increase traction on roadways

-- Plowing is focused on priority routes (see below) which are cleared 24 hours a day to ensure first responders have access throughout the city
+- Begins plowing, focused on priority routes (see below) which are cleared 24 hours a day to ensure first responders have access throughout the city

 - Access to side streets are cleared only after the priority routes are completely plowed.